 The Federal Government passed the Coronavirus Aid, Relief, and Economic Security ("CARES") Act on March 27, 2020, to respond to the impact of the COVID-19 pandemic.
-NHCC recognized in other revenue, \$75,691 and \$8,865 of CARES Act funding related to expenses incurred due to the COVID-19 pandemic in 2022 and 2021, respectively.
+NHCC recognized in nonoperating activities \$75,691 of CARES Act funding related to expenses incurred due to the COVID-19 pandemic in 2022.